Al-Qubaysiat

-Al-Qubaysiat, or Al-Qubaisiat (القبيسيات), is an Islamic women's organisation established in the early 1960s, based in Damascus-Syria, founded and led by Sheykha Munira al-Qubaysi in Syria.
+Al-Qubaysiat, or Al-Qubaisiat (القبيسيات) in Syria, Al-Tabba'iyyat (الطباعيات) in Jordan, and Al-Sahariyyat (السحريات) in Lebanon, is an Islamic women's organization and religious movement established in the early 1960s, based in Damascus-Syria, founded by Sheikha Munira al-Qubaysi in Syria.

 The Qubaysi group is for women only and is an active part of Syria's Islamic revivalist movement.
 The group calls for an apolitical Islam.
-It aims at teaching Syrian young women and girls the Quran, al-Hadith (الحديث النبوي), Tafsir and Islamic values and traditions.
+It aims at teaching young Syrian women and girls the Quran, hadith, Sunnah, tafsir and Islamic values and traditions.
 It organizes religious lessons in homes and has been instrumental in spreading religious sentiment among young women.
-Since its early days, the movement has operated semi-openly until it was recognized by Syrian state under Bashar al-Asad government in 2003 and was allowed to openly operate its activities from official mosques.
+Since its early days, the movement has operated semi-openly until it was officially recognized by the Syrian state under Bashar al-Asad’s government in 2003 and was allowed to openly operate its activities from official mosques.

 History

-The activities of the Qubaysiat women started in the early 1960.
-Munira al-Qubaysi منيرة القبيسي the founder of group, is a certified school teacher in natural sciences.
-After graduation she was appointed as a teacher in various schools in Damascus.
+The activities of the Qubaysiat women started in the early 1960s.
+Munira al-Qubaysi, the group’s founder, was a certified school teacher in natural sciences.
+After graduation, she was appointed as a teacher in various schools in Damascus.
 Her position as a school teacher enabled her to combine her education work with Islamic preaching.
-These preaching activities were the reason for her imprisonment a couple of time during the early 1960s.
-After Hama massacre of 1982 the group was forced to clandestinely carry out its preaching activities until 2003.
+These preaching activities were the reason for her imprisonment a couple of times during the early 1960s.
+After the Hama massacre of 1982, the group was forced to clandestinely carry out its preaching activities until 2003 when they were recognized by the state.
 The group has greatly benefited from the change in the Syrian government's policies towards Islamic revival in the Syrian society.
-First, Bashar al-Assad removed the law that forbids girls to wear hijab at public schools, then he recognized al-Qubaysiat and called them to openly carry out their activities in public mosques.
+First, Bashar al-Assad removed the law that forbids girls from wearing hijab at public schools, then he recognized al-Qubaysiat and called them to openly carry out their activities in public mosques.

 Ideology

 There is controversy surrounding the ideology of the group.
 Some claim that the group is influenced by the Sufi ideology of the Kuftariya Naqshbandiya order.
 The basis for this assumption is the fact that Munira al-Qubaysi herself was a discipline of Sheykh Ahmad Kuftaro.
-Also, the nature of the group's work has a Sufi characteristic; it calls for elevating religious and moral consciousness of society by stimulating individual's ethical habits and behavior.
-The other assumption is that al-Qubaysiat ideology is influenced by Baathism since some members of their groups are sisters and daughters of the Baath Party.
-This assumption is rather strong since the Group assumed Baathi posts after the 2011 Revolution.
+Also, the nature of the group's work has a Sufi characteristic; it calls for elevating religious and moral consciousness of society by stimulating individuals’ ethical habits and behavior.
+The other assumption is that al-Qubaysiat’s ideology is influenced by Baathism due to some members of the movement being sisters and daughters of Baathists.
+This assumption is rather strong since the group assumed Baathi posts after the 2011 Revolution.